5.1 Clinical aspects

 • Xerophthalmia

-Xerophthalmia can be detected in any the following stages: Bitot’s spots, corneal xerosis (dry, dull cornea), keratomalacia (opaque, softened, or perforated cornea).
+Xerophthalmia can be detected in any of the following stages: Bitot’s spots (whitish deposits of keratin on the bulbar conjunctiva of the eye), corneal xerosis (dry, dull cornea), keratomalacia (opaque, softened, or perforated cornea).

 Gastrointestinal complications